-It is the responsibility of class teachers to ensure that the school rules are enforced in their classes, and that their classes behave in a responsible manner during lesson time and when in transit through school.
+It is the responsibility of class teachers to ensure that the school rules are enforced in their classes, and that their classes behave in a responsible manner during lesson time and when in transit through school

-(Examples of procedures followed in school can be found in Appendix 1 as well as adaptations made for Coronavirus)
+Examples of procedures followed in school can be found in appendix 2, including adaptions made for the coronavirus pandemic.

+All staff are responsible for

+- Implementing the behaviour policy consistently.
+Staff are trained on the newly amended behaviour policy, the behaviour that is expected of them and in the behaviour that they will be expected to teach pupils. - Modelling positive behaviour - Providing a personalised approach to the specific behavioural needs of particular pupils - Recording behaviour incidents - Teaching All children about how to minimise risk associated with Coronavirus - Modelling excellent hygiene, sanitising, and personal welfare - Implementing a class coronavirus charter, where new rules, expectations are discussed, and agreed (See Appendix 1) - All staff in our school have high expectations of the children with regard to behaviour, and they strive to ensure that all children work to the best of their ability
-- 3.11 All staff in our school have high expectations of the children with regard to behaviour, and they strive to ensure that all children work to the best of their ability. - 3.12 All staff treat each child fairly, and enforces the classroom code consistently.
-The teachers treat all children in their classes with respect and understanding. - 3.13 If a child misbehaves repeatedly in class, the class teacher keeps a record of all such incidents on the school Incident Log (see Appendix 5)

-In the first instance, the class teacher deals with incidents him/herself in the normal manner.

-However, if misbehaviour continues, the class teacher seeks help and advice from the SLT who may then inform the Headteacher if they feel it necessary.

-If misbehaviour is persistent and puts others at risk in relation to Coronavirus swift action is taken and the teacher should refer straight away to SLT or the HT using the radio or ipad communication.

-- 3.14 The class teacher liaises with external agencies, as necessary, to support and guide the progress of each child.
-The class teacher may, for example, discuss the needs of a child with the education social worker or the LA's behaviour support service. - 3.15 The class teacher reports to parents and carers about the progress of each child in their class, in line with the whole-school policy.
-The class teacher may also contact a parent if there are concerns about the behaviour or welfare of a child.
+- All staff treat each child fairly and enforces the classroom code consistently.
+The teachers treat all children in their classes with respect and understanding - If a child misbehaves repeatedly in class, the class teacher keeps a record of all such incidents on the school incident log (See appendix 3).
+In the first instance the class teacher deals with incidents him/herself in the normal manner.
+However, if misbehaviour continues, the class teacher seeks help and advice from SLT who may then inform the headteacher if they feel it necessary.
+If misbehaviour is persistent and puts others at risk in relation to coronavirus swift action is taken and the teacher refers immediately to SLT or the HT using radio communication.
+Parents will be informed in these cases. - The class teacher liaises with external agencies, as necessary, to support and guide the progress of each child. - The class teacher reports to parents and carers about the progress of each child in their class.
+The class teacher will also contact a parent if there are concerns about the behaviour or welfare of the child. - New behavioural expectations will be monitored and supported by the SLT and HT.
+Any behaviour issues will be dealt with promptly and effectively.

-3.16 Parents and carers
+Parents and Carers

+Chadsmead collaborates actively with parents and carers, so that children receive consistent messages about how to behave at home and at school.